ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Merkle Tree

 A Merkle Tree is a specific type of hash tree used in cryptography and computer science, allowing efficient and secure verification of the contents of large data structures.
-Named after Ralph Merkle who patented it in 1979.
+Named after Ralph Merkle, who patented it in 1979.
 [More about Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree)

 ### MFS